dhammateca/dhammapada-munindo/manuscript/docx/dhammapada-for-contemplation.md

 From endearment springs fear of loss.\
 Yet, if one is free from endearment\
 there is no grief\
-so how could there be fear?
+so how could there be any fear?

 213.\
 Becoming lost in affection\